 The Woomera Prohibited Area is a military testing range that covers 122,188km² in north-west South Australia, about 450km north-west of Adelaide.
 It is the largest land testing range in the world.
 The Area is mainly South Australian Crown land covered by pastoral leases, exploration and mining tenements and native title.

 It is a Prohibited Area regulated by legislation and is a Defence premise used for the testing of war materiel under the management of the Royal Australian Air Force.
 It is an important Defence capability, testing and evaluation asset that plays a significant role in Australia’s national security.

-The Department of Defence identified the requirement for a direct roadway between an ordnance loading area within the Wommera Airfield and a technical area magazine.
+The Department of Defence identified the requirement for a direct roadway between an ordnance loading area within the Woomera Airfield and a technical area magazine.
 Intract Australia were engaged to undertake the civil construction works for the new road.